 - Integrated LED lighting: Impressive LEDs make it easy to see when cooking and are controlled with a simple button.

-- Convertible installation: This range hood can be installed as either a ductless or ducted range hood.
+- Convertible installation: This gas range hood can be installed as either a ductless range hood or ducted gas range hood.

 - Not suitable for all kitchens: Chimney-style design means you’ll need a decent amount of space to get it installed.

-The Cosmo 24” wall mount range hood uses charcoal filters to neutralize harmful gasses created while cooking.
-Compared to a lot of the other models on this list, this range hood is a lot quieter while in operation, which is ideal for those that don’t want a noisy kitchen.
+The Cosmo 24” uses charcoal filters to neutralize harmful gasses created while cooking.
+Compared to many of the other models on this list, this gas range hood is quieter while in operation, which is ideal for those who don’t want a noisy kitchen.

 It also comes with removable screens to make the cleaning up process a lot easier.
 In fact, we’d go as far to say that the removable filters featured here are some of the best on the market.
 All you have to do is throw them in the dishwasher to keep them in good condition.

 In short, we love this range hood and would encourage everyone to consider it!
-We love the Cosmo brand; the fact that this model is as simple to clean and maintain as the Cosmo 30″ Island Mount hood is an added bonus.
+We love the Cosmo brand; the fact that this model is as simple to clean and maintain as the Cosmo 30″ island range hood is an added bonus.